 Applicants who have completed a graduate-level degree in a health-related field in the past 10 years and cannot obtain GRE scores may submit GRE scores from the institution granting their graduate-level degree.

-CASPer is an online evaluation which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program.
+All applicants applying to the Wake Forest University School of Medicine PA Program are required to complete the Casper test administered by Acuity Insights Assessments for the 2023-2024 admissions cycle.
+Casper is a 90–110-minute online evaluation which assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program.
+Duet is not required to apply to our program.

 Pre-Admission Healthcare Experience